vvakame/typescript-formatter/README.md

 tsfmt -r
 ```

-## Note

-now `indentSize` parameter is ignored. it is TypeScript compiler matters.

 ## Read Settings From Files

 1st.
 Read settings from tsfmt.json.
 Below is the example with [default values](https://github.com/vvakame/typescript-formatter/blob/master/lib/utils.ts):